zacfilan/brimstone-recorder/README.md

 ## Tips

 * Type slower than normal.
 (Two finger).
 Brimstone is doing stuff for each key you press, and if you do too many actions too fast, some events may be missed.
+* Don't linger with the mouse.
+Specifically, don't generate tooltips during recording.
+Brimstone doesn't yet time how long you hover over an element before clicking it, so it doesn't simulate that delay when playing back.
+Hence if you generate a tooltip while recording, you probably won't see it when playing back, and will get a screen mismatch.
+(I will fix this.)
 * Always end your recording by pressing the 'End Recording' button.
 * Save and organize your recordings.